France arrests 61 in vast online child pornography bust

 Sixty of the suspects are men, and one is a woman accused of watching the videos with her partner.

-Of the 61 arrested, 13 had previous records and were on the national register of perpetrators of sexual offences.
+Of the 61 arrested, 13 had previous records and were on the national register of perpetrators of sexual offenses.
 Some 60 prosecutors are now investigating each case.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login